-3. Pre-existing Performance Problems
+3. Pre-existing Performance Problems.

-SOX Cases: Pardy v.
-Gray, 2008 WL 2756331 (S.D.N.Y.
+In Zinn v.
+American Commercial Lines Inc., ARB Case No. 13-021 (ARB Dec.
+17, 2013), the ARB affirmed an ALJ's decision that the Company did not violate the whistleblower protection provision in Section 806 of SOX where the Company demonstrated by clear and convincing evidence that its decision to discharge the complainant, who was an in-house attorney, was based on her insubordination.
+See also Pardy v.
+Gray, 2008 U.S. Dist.
+LEXIS 53997 (S.D.N.Y.
 July 15, 2008) (employee who had been placed on probation twice before her complaint was terminated for legitimate reasons unrelated to her complaint); Giurovici v.
-Equinox, Inc., 2008 WL 4462991 8 (ARB September 30, 2008) (employee had deteriorating work performance, repeated incidents of insubordination, and refused to work with other employees); Grove v.
+Equinox, Inc., ARB No. 07-027 (ARB September 30, 2008) (employee had deteriorating work performance, repeated incidents of insubordination, and refused to work with other employees); Grove v.
 EMC Corp., 2006-SOX-99 (ALJ July 2, 2007) (employer changed its decision to discharge complainant for failing to attend a mandatory training once the employer learned about the complainant's protected activity, but later discharged the complainant for insubordination because the complainant had stopped working and failed to cooperate with the employer's lawful investigation of the complainant's allegation); Robinson v.
 Morgan Stanley, 2005-SOX-44 (ALJ Mar.
 26, 2007) (well-documented pre-existing performance issues regarding work product and accepting adverse performance feedback); Hendrix v.
 American Airlines, Inc., 2004-AIR-10, 2004-SOX-23 (ALJ Dec.
 9, 2004) (complainant's history of conflict and difficulty with interpersonal relations due to "military style"); Taylor v.
 Wells Fargo, Texas, 2004-SOX-43 (ALJ Feb.
 14, 2005), aff'd ARB 05-062 (ARB June 28, 2007) (complainant engaged in series of unprofessional and contentious actions that resulted in final written warning for breach of ethics, and ultimately termination); Grant v.
 Dominion East Ohio Gas, 2004-SOX-63 (ALJ Mar.
 10, 2005) (complainant's violation of e-mail policy by sending vulgar message to company executive); Stojicevic v.
 Arizona-American Water Co., 2004-SOX-73 (ALJ Mar.
 24, 2005), aff'd ARB 05-081 (ARB Oct.
 30, 2007) (complainant's inappropriate comments, hostile attitude, and insubordination, resulting in suspension, and, ultimately, discharge for coming into work while suspended and refusing to leave the work premises); Trodden v.
 Overnite Transp.
 Co., 2004-SOX-64 (ALJ Mar.
 29, 2005) (complainant violated company policy by providing information about a subordinate to a third party outside the company); Gallagher v.
 Granada Entertainment USA, 2004-SOX-74 (ALJ Apr.
 1, 2005) (complainant's repeated refusal to work for assigned supervisor constituted insubordination justifying non-renewal of contract).